W-y-v-e-r-n/Frigate-MQTT-to-email/README.md

 EMAIL_RECIPIENT: The recipient email address
 FRIGATE_HOST: The Frigate server host
 FRIGATE_PORT: The Frigate server port (default: 5001)
-EVENT_TYPE: The type of event to filter for (e.g., person)
+EVENT_TYPE: Comma-separated list of event types to filter (e.g., person,cat)
+CAMERAS: Comma-separated list of cameras to filter (e.g., Front,Back,Door) or "ALL" for all cameras

 ## Functions